calebmer/css-modules/README.md

 }

 .otherClassName {
-  composes: className;
+  @composes className;
   color: yellow;
 }
 ```

-There can be multiple `composes` rules, but `composes` rules must be before other rules.
+There can be multiple `@composes` rules, but `@composes` rules must be before other rules.
 Extending works only for local-scoped selectors and only if the selector is a single class name.
 When a class name composes another class name, the **CSS Module** exports both class names for the local class.
 This can add up to multiple class names.

-It's possible to compose multiple classes with `composes: classNameA classNameB;`.
+It's possible to compose multiple classes with `@composes classNameA classNameB;`.

 ## Dependencies